Sam Ehlinger: 2020 season

 His accolades at the end of the season included winning the Jason Witten Collegiate Man of the Year award, being named a finalist for the William V. Campbell Trophy, Wuerffel Trophy and Bobby Bowden Trophy, being selected to the Allstate AFCA Good Works Team and was named the Co-Big 12 Football Scholar-Athlete of the Year.
-He was a semifinalist for the Davey O’Brien Award and Earl Campbell Tyler Rose Award and also a Johnny Unitas Golden Arm Award Top-10 Candidate.
-And was named to the All-Big 12 Second Team.
+He was a semifinalist for the Davey O'Brien Award and Earl Campbell Tyler Rose Award and also a Johnny Unitas Golden Arm Award Top-10 Candidate.
+He was named to the All-Big 12 Second Team.

-He finished his career as 2nd in school history in career passing yards, attempts, completions, total touchdowns, total offense and touchdown passes behind Colt McCoy, 2nd in rushing touchdowns for a QB behind Vince Young and 3rd in rushing yards for a QB.
+He finished his career as second in school history in career passing yards, attempts, completions, total touchdowns, total offense and touchdown passes behind Colt McCoy, second in rushing touchdowns for a quarterback behind Vince Young and third in rushing yards for a quarterback.

-He finished his career ranked 4th in Big 12 history in total touchdowns, 6th in total offense and interception percentage, 7th in passing touchdowns, 8th in total yards and attempts, 9th in passing yards and completions.
+He finished his career ranked fourth in Big 12 history in total touchdowns, sixth in total offense and interception percentage, seventh in passing touchdowns, eighth in total yards and attempts, ninth in passing yards and completions.